phalcon/documentation/docs/logger.md

 ### `load()`
 [Phalcon\Logger\LoggerFactory][logger-loggerfactory] offers the `load` method, that constructs a logger based on supplied configuration.
 The configuration can be an array or a [Phalcon\Config](config.md) object.

+!!! info "NOTE"

-> **NOTE**: Use Case: Create a Logger with two Stream adapters.
+    Use Case: Create a Logger with two Stream adapters.
 One adapter will be called `main` for logging all messages, while the second one will be called `admin`, logging only messages generated in the admin area of our application
-{: .alert .alert-info}

 ```php
 <?php